 - Shipping and cart calculators available

 - Simplified discount code system with the ability to enable and disable discount codes easily

-- Store security relies on regular updates
+- Store and web security relies on regular updates

 - Requires WordPress